Last Updated May 2021

-- Information We Collect Directly from You.
-The information we collect from you depends on how you use our Site.
-When you register to download a paper, for example, we collect your user name, email address and any additional information you choose to give us.
+Information We Collect Directly from You The information we collect from you depends on how you use our Site.
+When you register to download a paper, for example, we collect your name and/or user name, email address and any additional information you choose to give us.
 If you contact us for information generally, we collect your name, email address, phone number, job title and company affiliation (if applicable) and any information you provide to us in your questions or comments.
 If you apply for or inquire about jobs with us through the Site, we collect any information you send in connection with such communications, including your resume or CV.

 We use your information for a variety of purposes, including:

-- Research and development.
-We use your information for research and development purposes, including to improve our Site, and visitor experience; and for other research and analytical purposes.
+- Research and development We use your information for research and development purposes, including improving our Site, and visitor experience; and for other research and analytical purposes.

-We may share your information with our company affiliates and service providers in the following ways:
+We may share your information with our company affiliates, service providers and others in the following ways:

-- Business transfers.
-We may share your information with another entity if we or any of our current or future corporate relatives are acquired by or merged with another legal entity, if substantially all of our assets are sold or transferred to another legal entity, as part of a bankruptcy proceeding, or as part of a similar transfer of assets.
+- Business transfers We may share your information with another entity if we or any of our current or future corporate relatives are acquired by or merged with another legal entity, if substantially all of our assets are sold or transferred to another legal entity, as part of a bankruptcy proceeding, or as part of a similar transfer of assets or reorganization.